mbcrump/SwiftPresentationMaterials/README.md

     [0] = "Foo"
     [1] = "Zero"

+    myArray[3] = "Test!"

+ Removing items in an araray

+ 	myArray.removeAtIndex(0)
+ 	myArray.removeLast()
+ 	myArray = [] //would remove all items

+ ###Useful Methods and Properties

+ 	myArray.count
+ 	myArray.isEmpty
+ 	myArray.reverse

 ##Dictionaries

+Are similar to arrays in that they hold list of data, except dictionaries are unordered list and instead of accessing them via indexes, dictionary values are accessed via keys.

 ##Tuple
 Not a declarable data type like an array, etc... but can be used to get data of varying types from dictionaries and other structures.